 Eating fish is an important part of a healthy diet and is a good food choice for pregnancy.
-However, the U.S. Food and Drug Administration (FDA) and the U.S. Environmental Protection Agency (EPA) advise any women who could become pregnant, any women already pregnant, women who are nursing, and children under the age of 6 years to avoid eating fish with high levels of methylmercury.
+However, the U.S. Food and Drug Administration (FDA) and the U.S. Environmental Protection Agency (EPA) advise anyone who could become pregnant, those who are already pregnant, those who are nursing, and children under the age of 6 to avoid eating fish with high levels of methylmercury.

-Fish that are more likely to have high levels of methylmercury are large fish, fish that have long lifespans, and fish that eat other fish.
-The list below has the highest levels of methylmercury and should be avoided during pregnancy and breastfeeding:
+Large fish, fish with long life-spans, and fish that eat other fish are more likely to have higher amounts of methylmercury.

+The following large fish have the highest levels of methylmercury and should be avoided during pregnancy and breastfeeding: shark, swordfish, king mackerel, marlin, orange roughy, bigeye tuna, and tilefish from the Gulf of Mexico.
+Also avoid eating whale meat and/or blubber (fat), as whales generally have high levels of methylmercury.
-bigeye tuna, shark,

-king mackerel, swordfish,

-marlin, tilefish from the Gulf of Mexico,

-orange roughy, whale meat and whale blubber (fat).